-Nitmiluk National Park in the Northern Territory is best known for its main attraction: Katherine Gorge.
+Nitmiluk National Park in the Northern Territory is known for its main attraction: Katherine Gorge.

-I love the gorge and think the best way to see it is to do some kind of overnight trip there, either canoeing or walking.
+I love the gorge and think the best way to see it is to do an overnight trip there, either canoeing or walking.

 Just how much there is to see and do at Katherine Gorge National Park (apart from the usual tourist boat cruises) is covered in the main section, Exploring Katherine Gorge and the Nitmiluk National Park.